Uzayisenga/DIC-WebEngeeringCourse/Web technologySeriesExercise2.md

 Now, let’s add the DB processing function to the file created last time.

-**We assume you have already imported the goya csv into your database.**

 First, rename the previously created test.html file to test.html.erb. erb stands for Embedded Ruby and <mark>*.html.erb*</mark>means html file with embedded Ruby code.
 (Strictly speaking, although it may be slightly different, there is no problem with this general understanding.)